wcatz/pi-pool/pi-node/server-setup.md

 [**http://bookofzeus.com/harden-ubuntu/server-setup/disable-irqbalance/**](http://bookofzeus.com/harden-ubuntu/server-setup/disable-irqbalance/)
 {% endhint %}

 You should turn off IRQ Balance to make sure you do not get hardware interrupts in your threads.
-Turning off IRQ Balance, will optimize the balance between power savings and performance through distribution of hardware interrupts across multiple processors.
+Turning off IRQ Balance will optimize the balance between power savings and performance through the distribution of hardware interrupts across multiple processors.

 Open /etc/default/irqbalance and add to the bottom.
 Save, exit and reboot.